-Using cutting-edge diagnostic tests, including low-dose CT (LDCT) and autofluorescence bronchoscopy, Roswell Park’s Lung Cancer Screening Program monitors high risk patients, detecting potentially cancerous nodules in their earliest and most treatable stages.
+Using low-dose CT imaging that's better and safer than x-ray, and bronchoscopy, Roswell Park’s Lung Cancer Screening Program monitors high risk patients, detecting potentially cancerous nodules in their earliest and most treatable stages.
 Early detection saves lives and provides options for less invasive treatment.

 Sabrina Miller, BA, Clinical Liaison, shares six common questions and answers about our program that you, and anyone in your life who may be at high risk for lung cancer, need to know.

 1. Am I eligible to participate in Roswell Park’s Lung Cancer Screening Program?

 Our program is an incredible opportunity for high risk patients to take control and be proactive.
 However, eligible participants must meet the following risk factors:

 - Aged 55 to 79 (note: some insurances only cover until age 77)